Our Verdict

 Crash Test

 The Zip Air offered impressive performance in our MGA Research commissioned crash testing with lower recorded G-forces in the dummy sensors (lower is better).
-Combined, the sensor data resulted in one of the highest crash test analysis results in the group.
+Combined, the sensor data resulted in better-than-average crash test analysis results in the group.

 We ran our crash tests slightly faster than the federal standard, and we used a crash sled that has a somewhat stiffer seat, more like late model vehicles.
 Our goal was to identify those boosters that truly stand out from the competition.